majerteam/quicklogging/README.rst

 Python versions
 ................

-According to travis-ci_ :

-* Python 3.5: ok
-* Python 3.5-dev: ok
-* Python nightly: ok

-I tested 3.6 to 3.9 without annoyances.
+I tested 3.5 to 3.10 without annoyances.

 Cannot test, but should work because I don't know of API changes: